 Promoting open communication based on understanding and respect, the IB encourages students to become active, compassionate, lifelong learners.
 IB learners strive to become inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced and reflective.
 These attributes represent a broad range of human capacities and responsibilities that go beyond intellectual development and academic success.
 They imply a commitment to help all members of the school community learn to respect themselves, others and the world around them.

-Over half of the Class of 2018 has chosen to pursue the full IB Diploma, a two year course of study involving six disciplines, a major reserach project, the Theory of Knowledge capstone course, and the Creativity-Activity-Service component.
+Over half of the Class of 2020 has chosen to pursue the full IB Diploma, a two year course of study involving six disciplines, a major research project, the Theory of Knowledge capstone course, and the Creativity-Activity-Service component.

 Each student's contribution to the Upper School is important and students have many opportunities to lead.
 At Calverton, athletics, the arts, publications and student government are open to anyone willing to make the commitment.
 Service to the school is expected while service to a wider community outside of Calverton is strongly encouraged of all Upper School students.